We focus on nine societal areas.

 We develop knowledge not for its own sake, but for practical application.

 TNO offers you the chance to do groundbreaking work and help customers and society with innovative, practical and smart solutions.

 On TNO Insights you can read in-depth interviews and articles.
 Get inspired by TNO’s innovations!

-In 2014 TNO almost exclusively used rodents in its research, mice (70.4%), rats (21.3%) and guinea pigs (2.2%).
+In 2016 TNO almost exclusively used rodents in its research, mice (89%) and rats (4%).
 Two third of the mice are transgenic mice.
 Since these animals contain a human gene, they are suitable for research into human diseases.
 TNO breeds most of these specific mice itself.
 A key aspect here is to use the animals that are born as efficiently as possible, and one way that TNO achieves this is to coordinate the breeding centrally so that demand and supply are matched as much as possible.

-If research requires the use of animal organs or tissue, TNO and TNO Triskelion BV make every effort to prevent the death of animals for these specific purposes.
+If research requires the use of animal organs or tissue, TNO and Triskelion BV make every effort to prevent the death of animals for these specific purposes.
 Like using the eyes of slaughtered chickens to test substances for eye irritation, and for skin irritation tests the use of the skin from rats that are killed in the context of other tests.
 TNO has a partnership agreement with Utrecht University and several other research institutes in the Netherlands to obtain organs and tissue from pigs sacrificed for the purpose of training veterinary students or pigs that have been used in previous studies.
-For research into the intestinal uptake of substances requiring fresh intestinal material, TNO received intestinal material from 31 pigs.
-For research into the penetration of substances into the skin, TNO received 44 pig ears.
+For research into the intestinal uptake of substances requiring fresh intestinal material, TNO received intestinal material from 20 pigs.

 TNO.nl collects and processes data in accordance with the applicable privacy regulations for an optimal user experience and marketing practices.